Upgrade Kloudfuse

 2.6.8

-There is no specific pre-upgrade or post-upgrade steps for upgrading to the Release 2.6.8.
+There are no specific pre-upgrade or post-upgrade steps for upgrading to the Release 2.6.8.

 2.6.7